emigimenezj/eloquent-javascript-notes/NOTES.md

 > HTTP treats the network as a streamlike device into which you can put bits and have them arrive at the correct destination in the correct order.
 The *Transmission Control Protocol* (TCP) is a protocol that addresses this problem.
 All Internet-connected devices "speak" it, and most communication on the Internnet is built on top of it.
 >
-> A TCP connection owrk as follows: one computer must be waiting, or *listening*, for other computers to start talking to it.
+> A TCP connection work as follows: one computer must be waiting, or *listening*, for other computers to start talking to it.
 To be able to listen for different kinds of communication at the same time on a single machine, each listener has a number (called a *port*) associated with it.

 > The listening computer is called the *server*, and the connecting computer is called the *client*.